tuupola/branca-spec/README.md

 code.
 It is used to make sure that the payload, as well as the non-encrypted header has not been tampered with.

+## Working With Tokens

-NOTE!
-Some crypto libraries such as Libsodium offer [combined mode](https://download.libsodium.org/doc/secret-key_cryptography/ietf_Xchacha20-poly1305_construction.html) where the authentication tag and the encrypted message are stored together.
+Instructions below your crypto library supports combined mode.
+In combined mode, the authentication tag and the encrypted message are stored together.
+If your crypto library does not provide combined mode the `tag` is last 16 bytes of the `ciphertext|tag` combination.
-You do not need to care about separating the tag from ciphertext.
-This is usually what you want to use.

-## Generating a Token
+### Generating a Token

 Given a 256 bit ie. 32  byte secret `key` and an arbitrary `payload`, generate a token with the following steps, in order: